isomerpages/moe-mi/_admission/ADMISSION.md

 </tr>
 </tbody>
 </table>

-<p><br />Students who satisfy the conditional admission criteria and are conditionally admitted to Millennia Institute would be required to re-sit for the relevant language and/or mathematics papers by the following year&rsquo;s GCE &lsquo;O&rsquo; Level Examination.</p>
+<p style="text-align:justify;">Students who satisfy the conditional admission criteria and are conditionally admitted to Millennia Institute would be required to re-sit for the relevant language and/or mathematics papers by the following year&rsquo;s GCE &lsquo;O&rsquo; Level Examination.</p>
 <p>For more information, please access the&nbsp;<a href="https://www.moe.gov.sg/post-secondary/admissions/jae/admission-criteria" target="_blank" rel="noopener">MOE website</a>.</p>